Henri-Étienne Beaunis: Works in physiology and anatomy

 In 1874, he published his observations on a case of Situs inversus, a particular condition in which internal organs are misplaced in the body.
 His most massive work of this period was Nouveaux Élements de physiologie humaine comprenant les principes de la physiologie comparée et de la physiologie générale, a book that synthesises the knowledge in physiology at that time, including knowledge in physiological psychology, which was usually left to philosophers.
 Supplementary editions were published in 1881 and 1888.
-In Nancy, he published with Abel Bouchard Précis d'anatomie et de dissection in 1877.
-He considers this book as a sequel to Nouveaux éléments d'anatomie descriptive et d'embryologie.
+In 1877, in Nancy, he published (with Abel Bouchard) Précis d'anatomie et de dissection; a work he considered to be a sequel to Nouveaux éléments d'anatomie descriptive et d'embryologie.

 Since the publication of Nouveaux Élements de physiologie humaine, Beaunis had demonstrated his interest in including psychological processes in the general field of physiology.
 In 1884, he started publishing texts that explored this question specifically.
 He published De la justesse et de la fausseté de la voix, a treatise that exposes amongst other ideas the idea that speech in man is the very complex expression of communicative capacities that are present in other animals and that speech is generated through mechanical processes involving mouth and throat muscles.
 His laboratory started being well equipped in 1876, after which he started publishing scientific results that were collectively published in 1884.
 This collective work is called Recherches expérimentales sur les conditions de l'activité cérébrale et sur la physiologie des nerfs and describes some of the works of Albert Küss, Albert René, Maxime Drouot, Charles Mayard and Eugène Gley.
 The majority of these works had been published in the Revue médicale de l'Est or the Gazette des hôpitaux.
 The experiments described were performed in the laboratory of Beaunis.
 They consist in studying cerebral physiology, which would today be called neurophysiology.
 The research performed during this period in the laboratory include works on pneumotherapy, the physiological effects of nicotine, diuretic agents, the effects of cognitive processes on pulse, aneurysms, respiration, muscle contractions and reaction time to sensorial stimuli.